theochem/PyCI/README.rst

 PyCI
 ====

-PyCI is a flexible *ab-initio* quantum chemistry library for Configuration Interaction.
+PyCI_ is a flexible *ab-initio* quantum chemistry library for Configuration Interaction.

-PyCI is distributed under the GNU General Public License version 3 (GPLv3+).
+PyCI is distributed under the GNU General Public License version 3 (GPLv3).

 See http://www.gnu.org/licenses/ for more information.